Upcoming and Current Exhibitions

 Working primarily with watercolors and ink, Khail’s work explores her fascination with the metaphorical talents of flowers- specifically their ability to capture and reflect the complexities and juxtapositions present within each of us.

-Greatly influenced by her background in scientific illustration, Khail’s work combines expressive line work with abstracted color and form, resulting in vibrant paintings that blur the line between the natural and the man made.
+Greatly influenced by her background in scientific illustration, Khail’s work combines expressive, intricate line work with abstracted color and form, resulting in vibrant paintings that blur the line between the natural and the man made.

 Her work has been featured in various publications and websites including The Atlanta Journal Constitution, The Food Network, Southern Living, and CommonCreativATL.
 In 2017 she was voted “Atlanta’s Best Emerging Visual Artist” by Creative Loafing Magazine, and in 2018 the Georgia Council for the Arts commissioned Khail to create a custom painting for the First Lady of Georgia, Sandra Deal.
 (To see a complete list, please see the “Press” tab.)

 Flowers are not a new subject matter in art- from Dutch still life painters to Warhol, artists throughout history have utilized them in their works.
 And while undoubtedly aesthetically pleasing, to me the true beauty of flowers lies in their metaphorical talents.
 Whether referencing life or death, happiness or sorrow, flowers have an uncanny ability to capture and portray the full gamut of human emotions.